lesereli000/Pokemon-TCG-Evolution/README.md

-Every turn:

-    1. Draw a card
-        - If there are no cards in your deck at the beginning of your turn, you cannot draw a card, and therefore you lose
+Players Turn Functionality is Complete When:

+    - Able to switch turns between player (so that only the person who should play is able to play)

+    - Able to draw a card and add it to their hand

-    2. Do any of the following options, in any order:
+    - Able to do all of the following, in any order:

-        - Put basic Pokémon cards from your hand onto your bench (as many times as you want)
+        - Put basic Pokémon cards from your hand onto your bench (as many times as you want, just max of 5 on bench)

-        - Evolve your Pokémon (as many times as you want up to 5 on the bench)
+        - Evolve your Pokémon (as many times as you want following the evolution rules)

-            - If you have a card in your hand that says “Evolves from X,” and X is the name of a Pokémon you had in play at the beginning of your turn, you may play that card in your hand on top of Pokémon X.
+            • To play a Stage 1 or Stage 2 Pokémon, you must have had the previous stage (basic for stage 1 and stage 1 for stage 2)

-            - You may evolve a Basic Pokémon to a Stage 1 Pokémon or a Stage 1 Pokémon to a Stage 2 Pokémon.
-When a Pokémon evolves, it keeps all cards attached to it (Energy cards, Evolution cards, etc.) and any damage counters on it.
-Any effects of attacks or Special Conditions affecting the Pokémon—such as Asleep, Confused, or Poisoned—end when it evolves.
-A Pokémon cannot use the attacks or Abilities of its previous Evolution unless a card says so.
+            • When a Pokémon evolves, it keeps all cards attached to it (Energy cards, evolution cards, etc.) and any damage counters

+            • A Pokémon should not be able to use attacks or abilities of previous evolution unless a card says so

         - Attach an Energy card from your hand to one of your Pokémon (only once per turn)

-            - Take an Energy card from your hand and put it under your Active Pokémon or one of your Benched Pokémon to indicate that this is Energy it can use.
+            - Player should be able to place energy card under a Pokémon to indicate usable energy

         - Play trainer cards (as many as you want, but only one Supporter card and one Stadium card per turn)

-            - When you play any Trainer card, do what it says and obey the rule at the bottom of the card, and then put it in the discard pile.
-You can play as many Item cards as you like.
-Supporter cards are played like Item cards, but you can play only one Supporter card each turn.
+            - When a trainer card is played, all of the necessary rules and actions should be peroformed, then it should automatically be put in the discard pile

+            - Only one Supporter card should be allowed to be played per turn

+            - Only one Stadium card should be allowed to be played per turn

-            - Stadium cards have a few special rules:
+            - Stadium cards rules:

-                • A Stadium card stays in play when you play it.

-                • Only one Stadium card can be in play at a time.
+                • Only one Stadium card can be in play at a time

-                • If a new one comes into play, discard the old one and end its effects.
+                • When a new Stadium card is played, it should replace the old one

-                • You can’t play a Stadium card if a card with the same name is already in play.
+                • Can not play a Stadium card if another Stadium card of the same name is already in play

-                • You can play only one Stadium card each turn

         - Retreat your active Pokémon (only once per turn)

-            - To retreat, you must discard 1 Energy from your Active Pokémon for each listed in its Retreat Cost.
-If none are listed, it retreats for free.
-Then, you switch that retreating Pokémon with a Pokémon from your Bench.
-Keep all damage counters and all attached cards with each Pokémon when they switch.
-Pokémon that are Asleep or Paralyzed cannot retreat.

-            - When your Active Pokémon goes to your Bench (whether it retreated or got there some other way), some things do go away—Special Conditions and any effects from attacks.

             - If you retreat, you can still attack that turn with your new Active Pokémon.

         - Use abilities (as many as you want as long as conditions are met)

+            - Abilities should be able to be used by active Pokémon

-            - Abilities can be used from active or benched Pokémon
+            - Abilities should be able to be used by benched Pokémon

-    3. Attack
+        - Able to attack

-        - To attack, the active Pokémon must have the right amount of energy cards prior to attacking (Make sure they are the right kinds of energy cards).
-Then player chooses to use the attack and does X damage to opponents active Pokémon.
+            - Active Pokémon must have the right amount and type of energy cards

+                • If a player has the right amount and types of energy cards, they choose an attack

+                • Attack should do the corresponding amount of damage to opponents active Pokémon

+                    - If opponents Pokémon is weak to this specific type, then attack damage should be multiplied appropriately

-        - If the opponents active Pokémon has relevant weakness/resistance to the Pokémon of that specific type, then damage is multiplied/mitigated.
+                    - If opponents Pokémon is resistant to that specific type, then damage should be divided/mitigated appropriately

-        - Put 1 damage counter on opponents Pokémon for each 10 damage done to opponents Pokémon.

-        - Check if any Pokémon were knocked out (total damage >= hp).

-    4. End of Turn
+                • Update the new state of the opponents Pokémon, including HP, and if necessary, knocked out

+        - End turn and continue to the next steps